PTLin84/PTLin84/README.md

-- 👋 Hi, I’m @PTLin84
+- 👋 Hi, I’m Kyle Lin.
-- 👀 I’m interested in software development.
+- 👀 I’m interested in software development, and I'm seeking 2022 software engineer summer internship in the US.
-- 🌱 I’m currently learning javascript web development and python.
+- 🌱 Currently learning Python applications and JavaScript web development.

 <!---
 PTLin84/PTLin84 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.